microsoft/CCF/sphinx/source/developers/logging_cpp.rst

     :end-before: SNIPPET_END: log_record_text
     :dedent: 6

-Rather than parsing the request body as JSON, in this case the entire body _is_ the request to be logged, and the ID to associate it with is passed as a request header.
+Rather than parsing the request body as JSON and extracting the message from it, in this case `the entire body` is the message to be logged, and the ID to associate it with is passed as a request header.

-This general form of handler (taking a single ``RequestArgs&`` parameter) also allows a handler to see additional caller context, and to manually fill in headers on the HTTP response.
+This general form of handler (taking a single ``RequestArgs&`` parameter) also allows a handler to see additional caller context.
 An example of this is the ``log_record_prefix_cert`` handler:

 .. literalinclude:: ../../../src/apps/logging/logging.cpp
     :language: cpp